DarrenAngVGM/sg_supct_pdf_mining/README.md

 ~

+TL;DR, WHAT DOES WHAT:
+- extract_text.py contains functions that extract text from the Sup Ct judgment PDFs, break the text down into sentences, and write the sentences into .txt files;
+- supct_trawler.py runs a trawler algorithm on the Supreme Court judgments page, and downloads all the PDFs into a local folder;
+- section_searcher.py contains one possible use case for the .txt files; it uses a regex to find all statute citations by section number, and returns a .csv containing all the matches.

+~

 NOTE:

 To my knowledge and my best efforts, this program has been written in compliance of the Supreme Court website's Terms of Use (https://www.supremecourt.gov.sg/terms-of-use, retrieved 7 June 2021).
 While this program was mainly written for the purposes of an empirical legal research project I was embarking on, my hope in making it public was to contribute in some small way to the legal tech charge in Singapore.
 On that note, I am happy to take this program down or make this repository private upon request, in the event that it might interfere with the State's interests in any way.